OpenSourceRisk/Engine/Examples/Example_32/Readme.md

 This example demonstrates exposure calculation with Variation Margin (VM) taken into account as in Example 31, and additional posting of Initial Margin (IM).

-The portfolio contains a single at-the-money Swap in GBP.
+The portfolio contains a single at-the-money Swap in EUR, base currency is EUR.

 IM is modelled dynamically by computing portfolio sensitivities and Delta (or Delta-Gamma) VaRs along all Monte Carlo paths, broadly consistent with the